xxTeDYxx/get5-web/README.md

 Master
 [![Build Status](https://travis-ci.org/PhlexPlexico/get5-web.svg?branch=master)](https://travis-ci.org/PhlexPlexico/get5-web)

-**Status: Experimental, not supported.**
+**Status: Third Party Supported**

-This is an **experimental** (proof-of-concept) web panel meant to be used in conjunction with the [get5](https://github.com/splewis/get5) CS:GO server plugin.
+This is an **experimental** web panel meant to be used in conjunction with the [get5](https://github.com/splewis/get5) CS:GO server plugin.
 It provides a more convenient way of managing matches and match servers.

-**WARNING**: THIS FORK OF GET5-WEBPANEL IS UNDER CURRENT DEVELOPMENT.
-THERE IS BUGS, THERE WILL BE FAIL POINTS IN THE APPLICATION.
-I AM TRYING TO MAKE IT WORK PROPERLY FOR MY SPECIFIC USE CASE, SUCH AS THE SCOREBOARD API.
+This fork of get5-web will probably be updated as more features are required for my use case (running a small league).
+Bugs will be fixed as I come across them, or based on priority (i.e. does it break everything for me).
+If you have any bugs you'd like to report, please create an issue.
+I'll try my best to help solve the issue, but I am still new to learning flask as well.

+**WARNING**: THIS BUILD OF THE WEB-PANEL IS UNDER DEVELOPMENT AND IS STARTING TO USE MODIFIED GET5 MATERIAL, SUCH AS THE API_STATS PLUGIN.
+IF YOU HAVE ANY ISSUES WITH THE VETO PROCESS, OR ANY NEW IMPLEMENTATIONS, PLEASE REPORT IT HERE.

 ## How to use it: